oazapfts/oazapfts/README.md

 Use the `useEnumType` option to generate typescript enums instead of union of values.

+if you are using `type: 'integer'` enum, you will set `x-enumNames` to set names for each enum value to generate valid TypeScript Enum.

 ## Consuming the generated API

 For each operation defined in the spec the generated API will export a function with a name matching the `operationId`.
 If no ID is specified, a reasonable name is generated from the HTTP verb and the path.